Thomaston MaineATTRACTIONS & THINGS TO DO

 HISTORIC FEDERAL MANSION

 The General Henry Knox Museum, also known as Montpelier, is a recreated Federal-style mansion that showcases the life and legacy of Revolutionary War General Henry Knox.
-Visitors can explore period rooms, artifacts, and learn about Knox's influence on early American history.
-Guided tours provide in-depth historical context and a glimpse into 18th-century Maine.
+Visitors can explore period rooms, artifacts, and learn about Knox's influence on early American history through guided tours.
+The museum provides an immersive glimpse into 18th-century Maine and the life of this important historical figure.

 2. Maine State Prison Showroom